tomotools/tomotools/README.md

   - Takes data directory from SerialEM as input and writes the final stacks to the target directory.
   - Frames are aligned using MotionCor2 and reordered if desired.
 Supports GainRef conversion from dm4 to mrc and the SerialEM-generated defects.txt.
   - Example: ```tomotools batch-prepare-tiltseries --mcbin 1 --gainref frames/GainRef.dm4 *.mrc ts-aligned```
-- **reconstruct**: Perform batch reconstruction using AreTomo and imod.
+- **reconstruct**: Perform batch reconstruction using AreTomo or imod.
   - Takes tiltseries and their associated mdoc files as input, automatically identified associated EVN/ODD stacks.
 Finds alignment using AreTomo, then applies it to EVN/ODD stacks.
+Alternatively, can move files and then open ```etomo```.
 Reconstruction is done using imod's ```tilt```.
   - Example: ```tomotools reconstruct --move --bin 4 --sirt 12 --do-evn-odd *.mrc```

 ### Denoising & Deconvolution